Local limit theorems via Landau-Kolmogorov inequalities: Main result

-Let us introduce a last bit of notation before stating the main result.
+Note that $\dloc(F,G)$ is the supremum of point probabilities between the distributions given by $F$ and $G$ and is the appropriate metric to use to show local limit theorems.

+We are now in a position to state our main theoretical result, but first a last bit of notation.
 Let $F$ be a distribution function with support on $\IZ$.
-If $m$ is a positive integer, define \be{ \-F^m (j) = \frac{F(j)+\dots +F(j-m+1)}{m}; } this is the distribution function of the convolution of $F$ with the uniform distribution on $\{0,\dots,m-1\}$; note that $\-F^1 = F$.
+If $m$ is a positive integer, define

+this is the distribution function of the convolution of $F$ with the uniform distribution on $\{0,\dots,m-1\}$.
+Note that $\bar{F}^1 = F$ and that if the integer valued random variable $X$ has distribution function $F$, then